 The general’s mansion proves a prison of a different sort.
-The head chef has a mysterious past, the Russians have a more insidious agenda than what they’ve promised, the resistance wants her on their side, and one of the guards wants her dead.
+The head chef has a mysterious past.
+The Russians have a more insidious agenda than what they’ve promised.
+The resistance wants her on their side.
+And one of the guards wants her dead.

 Valerie knows she must take a stand.
 The risks are monumental, the choices few.
 But how long can she serve the men bent on destroying her beloved country?

-Praise for The Kitchen Brigade
+Reviews for The Kitchen Brigade